In this post, I will show you the softest, lightest and fluffiest Japanese milk bread recipe.

 Oven spring occurs due to the rapid rising of temperature in resulting rapid expansion of the gas trapped in the dough and the increased activity by the yeast at a higher temperature.
 However, once the temperature reaches 60°C/140°F, yeast will be killed, and the dough will stop rising.

 Another significant change is the browning of the surface, producing the unique flavor of the bread.
 At this stage, the starch is broken down into simple sugar, and the proteins are torn apart into amino acids.
 These simple sugars and amino acids interact with each other to form thousands of organic component which collectively stimulate our senses.
 That is why you are attracted by the aroma drifting from the kitchen to your dining room.
-In chemistry, this happening in the oven is called Maillard reaction.
+In chemistry, this happening in the oven is called the Maillard reaction.

-After baking, remove the Japanese milk bread from the pans quickly to allow the moisture and alcohol escape quickly.
+After baking, remove the Japanese milk bread from the pans quickly to allow the moisture and alcohol to escape quickly.
 Apply some melted butter before cooling if you prefer to have a soft crust on the bread.

 Additional note: Use the right amount of water for the dough